 The Vatican Museums, Rome

 Located inside the walls to the Vatican City, many people rush through here on their way to the more famed Sistine Chapel.
-But it’s worth slowing down and taking some glances around because few other displays in the entire world come even slightly close.
-There are simply not enough words to describe the artful, grandiose, rich, lavish, jaw-dropping, awe-inspiring, bountiful, spiritual beauty of this place.
+But it’s worth slowing down and taking a look around because few other displays in the entire world come even slightly close to the grandiose, rich, lavish, jaw-dropping, awe-inspiring, bountiful, spiritual beauty of this place.
 The sculptures, paintings, murals, and fresco’s are otherworldly, dreamlike and beyond comprehension.
 It would take years to study each, let alone create.
 So don’t just walk past it all.
-Do keep in mind that the queues are awful.
-They can be nearly completely avoided though by getting in line while everyone else is having lunch.

 .